 Video of the Day

-Andrea Pyenson, in an Oct.
-15, 2003 "Boston Globe" article, interviewed food writer and cooking teacher Faith Willinger, who recommended using olive oil in cornbread recipes.
-In her experience, the olive oil gave the bread a deeper, more complex flavor than traditional recipes calling for vegetable oil or butter.
-Willinger also noted that the crust on her olive-oil cornbread was crispy, while the inside was soft and crumby.
+Food writer and cooking teacher Faith Willinger recommends using olive oil in cornbread recipes.
+In her experience, the olive oil gives the bread a deeper, more complex flavor than traditional recipes calling for vegetable oil or butter.
+Willinger also notes that the crust on her olive-oil cornbread was crispy, while the inside was soft and crumby.